Jamal Cain: Miami Heat / Sioux Falls Skyforce (2022–2024)

 After going undrafted in the 2022 NBA draft, Cain signed a summer league contract with the Miami Heat.
-He signed a deal with the Heat on July 15.
-On October 9, 2022, Cain's contract was converted into a two-way, allowing him to play with the Heat and its NBA G League affiliate, Sioux Falls Skyforce.
-On November 12, 2022, Cain made his NBA debut in a 132–115 win over the Charlotte Hornets.
-Cain made the 2023 NBA Finals where the Heat would go to lose in 5 games to the Denver Nuggets.
+He signed a deal with the Heat on July 15, 2022.
+On October 9, Cain's contract was converted into a two-way contract, allowing him to play with the Heat and its NBA G League affiliate, the Sioux Falls Skyforce.
+On November 12, Cain made his NBA debut in a 132–115 win over the Charlotte Hornets.
+Cain made the 2023 NBA Finals where the Heat would go to lose in five games to the Denver Nuggets.
+He made 18 total appearances for Miami during his rookie season, averaging 5.4 points, 2.9 rebounds, and 0.7 assists.

 On August 11, 2023, Cain signed another two-way contract with the Heat.
+Cain made 26 appearances (including one start) for Miami during the 2023–24 NBA season, recording averages of 3.7 points, 1.4 rebounds, and 0.4 assists.

 New Orleans Pelicans / Birmingham Squadron (2024–2025)

 On July 14, 2024, Cain signed a two-way contract with the New Orleans Pelicans.
+Cain made 37 appearances for New Orleans during the 2024–25 season, posting averages of 5.3 points, 2.3 rebounds, and 0.6 assists.

 Orlando / Osceola Magic (2025–present)

 On July 25, 2025, Cain signed a two-way contract with the Orlando Magic.
+On March 20, 2026, Cain's contract was converted to a two-year standard deal with a team option for the second year.
+He made 40 appearances (including one start) for the Magic during the regular season, recording averages of 5.4 points, 2.0 rebounds, and 0.7 assists.
+On April 29, Cain started his first career playoff game against the Detroit Pistons after Franz Wagner was ruled out due to injury.
+In the game, he recorded five points, four rebounds, and one assist as Orlando lost, 116–109.